imrehorvath/bundle-dylibs/README.md

 # bundle-dylibs
-Command line tool to make standalone apps out of dependent apps on macOS, by packing the extra dynamic libraries into the application bundle.
+Command line tool to make standalone apps out of otherwise dependent apps on macOS, by packing the non-standard dynamic libraries into the application bundle.

 ## Warning
 No liability!
 Use this tool at your own risk!
-It is allways recommended to make a copy of the app you want ot work on first, and apply the changes to the copy.
-Not the original!
+It is allways recommended to make a copy of the app you want to work on, and apply the changes to the copy first.

 ## Prerequisite
 - Xcode Command Line Tools (CLT) must be installed before running this tool.